 |11.||Nikon D800||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 |14.||Olympus E-PL3||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |16.||Olympus E-P2||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |17.||Panasonic G10||Y||mono / -||-||-||mini||2.0||-||-||-|

 It is notable that the D610 has a microphone port, which is missing on the E-PL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D610 (unlike the E-PL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PL2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon D610 better than the Olympus E-PL2 or vice versa?
 The listing below highlights the relative strengths of the two models.